totrytakeoff/Colorful-U1/README.md

 [![Guides & Downloads](visitbutton.png)](https://postapocalyptic-diy.com/multiace/)

+## Post releaase issues

+** SSH Install version throws 0003 errors during homing when flow calibration and bedmesh are active, use bin version, Hotfix 2 will fix this**
+** Slow retract speeds will stop Colorswaps, Hotfix 2 ** ** Turning on Heater during print can raise 0003 errors, do it before starting a print, patched in Hotfix 2 **

 ## What's new in multiACE 0.97b "Kindred Allies" Hotfix 1 (prerelease)

 **- Hotfix 1 fixes the update feature, some USB Noise and adds web logging**